 - Baby food is a quick and easy way to add delicious nutritious content to homemade dog treats, but always check the label to avoid no-no ingredients such as onion or garlic to be dog-safe.

-- Alternatively, you can substitute pureed cooked pumpkin or, if it is sold in your area, canned pumpkin puree (plain pumpkin, not spiced or sweetened pie filling).
+- Alternatively, you can substitute pureed cooked pumpkin (I like to bulk prep) or canned pumpkin puree (plain pumpkin, not spiced or sweetened pie filling).
 The consistency and liquid content will vary, so you may need to play around with the flour quantity (or add a little water) to get a nice workable dough consistency.
-We have some other doggone great dog treat dough recipes you could try, too!
+We have lots of other doggone great dog treat dough recipes you could try, too!

 Hungry for more tasty treats?
 There are all sorts of homemade dog treat ideas in our blog archives.
 You can use the category and tag labels to find other recipes that might be of interest or use our internal search tools to find something specific.
 Remember, treats (bought or homemade) are for spoiling your pup in moderation.
 We share ideas from treats that we’ve made ourselves for our pets, but different animals have different preferences (likes/dislikes), just like people.
 Some pets may have special dietary requirements and/or food allergies/intolerances.
 If you are ever in doubt or have questions about what’s suitable for your pet, have a chat with your trusted vet.